 Parameter Description

-SQL_OPT_TR ACCEpose
+SQL_OPT_TR AGEpose

 Starts or stops ODBC Driver Manager Trace in PowerBuilder.

-Parameter Description

 Values

-The values you can specify are:
+The values you can specify are: The values you can specify are:

 • SQL_OPT_TRACE_OFF

 (Default) Stops ODBC Driver Manager Trace

 • SQL_OPT_TRACE_ON

 Starts ODBC Driver Manager Trace

-SQL_OPT_TF Par pose
+SQL_OPT_TR ACIEPOLE

-Specifies the name of the trace file where you want to send the output of ODBC Driver Manager Trace.
+ODBC Driver Manager Trace.
+PowerBuilder appends the output to the trace file you specify until you stop the trace.
+To display the trace file Specifies the name of the trace file where you want to send the output of ODBC Driver Manager Trace.
 PowerBuilder appends the output to the trace file you specify until you stop the trace.
 To display the trace file, you can use the File Editor (in PowerBuilder) or any text editor (outside PowerBuilder).

 Values

 You can specify any filename for the trace file, following the naming conventions of your operating system.
 By default, if tracing is on and you have not specified a trace file, PowerBuilder sends ODBC Driver Manager Trace output to a file named SQL.LOG.

 For information about the location of SQL.LOG on different platforms, see About ODBC Driver Manager Trace.